 And this is the myth that Cal focuses on busting throughout this entire book.

-Even Steve Jobs didn’t follow that common advice of following your heart or inner calling.
+Even Steve Jobs didn’t follow that standard advice of following your heart or inner calling.

 When you look at the video where Steve gave that memorable speech, you would see a guy who is passionate about what he does.